kcpal/EDM-Laravel-Exam/README.md

 ## Description

-This project is a [brief description of your project].
+This project is a demo based on the questions asked by EDM.

 ## Table of Contents